trillhc/LootGeneratorDnD/README.md

 structure:
 in /api
+start in __init__
 views are endpoints that will be called by the api ie. api.dndloot.info/person models are database tables, giving name and listing columns

+ignore:
+.idea
+.circleci

-database will be managed separately and connected to on local server for now. app will be launched with docker-compose.yml file to heroku if possible, otherwise locally.
+database will be managed separately and connected to on local server for now. (not done yet) app will be launched with docker-compose.yml file to heroku if possible, otherwise locally. review and ask questions about anything docker in this as it is a perfect way to learn how docker works

 reference material: